tajmone/hugo-book/CONVENTIONS.md

 ## Indentation Conventions

-In the various Hugo code snippets and examples in the book, we've opted to use four-spaces indentation, except for Hugo Library excerpts (and other official boilerplates, like `sample.hug` and `shell.hug`) where we've preserved the original eight-spaces indentation.
+In the various Hugo code snippets and examples in the book, I've opted to use four-spaces indentation, except for Hugo Library excerpts (and other official boilerplates, like `sample.hug` and `shell.hug`) where I've preserved the original eight-spaces indentation.

 In a couple of places, an exception to the above rule was made in order to show that strings running across multiple lines can be smart-aligned to increase code readability — e.g. in _§2.4.
 Multiple Lines_: